Bogdanp/personal-website/content/post/racket-cs-on-ios.md

 A couple of weeks ago, I started working on getting Racket CS to compile and run on iOS and, with a lot of guidance from Matthew Flatt, I managed to get it working (with some [caveats]).
-[Those changes][pr] have now been merged, so I figured I'd write another one of these guides while the information is still fresh in my head.
+[Those changes][pr] have now been merged, so I figured I'd write another [one of these guides][old] while the information is still fresh in my head.

 <!--more-->